 This leads to the egalitarian principles long associated with politico-ethical liberalism.
-This is their ground.
+It is just in this sense that "all men are created equal."

-This has interesting implications with respect to the question of 'God's value' (see notes 3 and 5 below).
+This has interesting implications with respect to the question of God's value (see notes 3 and 5 below).